zxqx/generator-react-lib/README.md

 ## Usage

-Make a folder for your app:
+Make a folder for your lib:

 ```sh
 $ mkdir lib-name && cd lib-name